woocommerce/woocommerce-stellar/readme.txt

 But you don't have to sell in Stellar to use Stellar, you can (theoretically) sell in any currency, that's what's so stellar about Stellar!

+= Demo Store =

+Want to try it out?

+Purchase a Stellar collector item from the [Prospress Stellar Store](http://prospress.com/stellar-store/).

+The proceeds of every sale are donated to the Stellar foundation.

 == Installation ==